On automatic continuity of operators from ordered to topological vector spaces: On continuity of the Levi and the Lebesgue operators

 It is worth nothing that the order-to-norm and order-to-weak continuous operators on vector lattices were defined in \cite{JAM-2021} without specifying the class of (just linear or continuous linear) operators.
-Automatic boundedness of such operators was investigated in recent paper \cite{KTA-2025}.
+Automatic boundedness of such operators was investigated in the recent paper \cite{KTA-2025}.

-We are going to establish some automatic boundedness conditions for order-to-weak continuous operators on OVSs.
-More precisely, we shall prove Theorem \ref{thm 4S3} which tells us that every $\sigma$-\text{\rm w}-Lebesgue operator from an OBS with a closed generating normal cone to an NS is bounded.
-We begin with conditions under which $\sigma$-\text{\rm w}-Lebesgue operators are order-to-norm bounded.
+We are going to establish further conditions for automatic boundedness of order-to-weak continuous operators between ordered Banach spaces and and normed spaces.
+More precisely, we prove Theorem \ref{theorem 5} which tells us that every $\sigma$-\text{\rm w}-Lebesgue operator from an OBS with a closed generating normal cone to an NS is bounded.
+Let us begin with conditions under which $\sigma$-\text{\rm w}-Lebesgue operators are order-to-norm bounded.